vEnhance/web.evanchen.cc/input/index.md

 ## {{ hl("about", "About Evan") }}

-Evan is a math PhD student at MIT and one of the United States math olympiad coaches.
+Evan is a math PhD student at MIT, and a math olympiad coach.
-In addition to serving as the team selection coordinator for the United States, Evan runs his own [training program](otis.html) while [streaming olympiad math for public entertainment](videos.html).
+In addition to helping train the United States team, Evan runs his own [training program](otis.html) while [streaming olympiad math for public entertainment](videos.html).